IntuitionLabs

 Conclusion

 The Veeva ecosystem offers a rich set of APIs enabling integration and extension of its products to meet complex business needs.
-REST APIs are the norm across Vault, CRM, and Network, providing intuitive JSON-based access to data and functions (with Bulk endpoints available for efficiency).
-SOAP APIs historically existed (Salesforce SOAP for CRM, legacy web services for Network) and are still usable for certain integration patterns, but REST is now dominant for new projects.
+REST APIs are the norm across Vault, CRM, and Network, providing intuitive JSON-based access to data and functions (with Bulk endpoints and the Direct Data API available for high-volume efficiency).
+SOAP APIs historically existed (Salesforce SOAP for CRM, legacy web services for Network) and remain usable for certain integration patterns, but REST is now dominant for new projects.
 Each API employs robust authentication and security controls – from session tokens to OAuth – ensuring that data access is authorized and encrypted.
-Veeva's commitment to backward compatibility and versioning means integrators can rely on stable interfaces even as the platforms evolve (API Reference) (Veeva CRM APIs for Order Management).
+Veeva's commitment to backward compatibility and versioning means integrators can rely on stable interfaces even as the platforms evolve.

-For developers, the availability of SDKs like the Vault Java SDK and the CRM MyInsights library provides additional flexibility to customize functionality within the platforms themselves, going beyond what remote APIs can do.
+For developers, the availability of SDKs like the Vault Java SDK, VAPIL (the open-source Vault API Library), and the CRM MyInsights library provides additional flexibility to customize functionality within the platforms themselves, going beyond what remote APIs can do.

 DISCLAIMER